ahmadyassinkhoja/computer-store-backend/README.md

 ## Installing

 <pre>
-These steps will allow for local development of the _application_ on your machine.
+These steps will allow for local development of the application on your machine.
 </pre>

 1. Make sure you already have `npm`, and `node` (version 10 or greater) installed
 2. Clone this repository
 3. Run `npm install` from the project root
-4. Run `npm start` to start the server locally
+4. Run `npm run dev` to start the server locally
-5. In your browser open `http://localhost:8530/` to access the application
+5. In your browser open `http://localhost:8500/` to access the application

 ## Deploying